Observation-Time-Induced Crossover from Fluctuating Diffusivity: Results and Discussion

 This picture also implies a heating-cooling asymmetry.
-Upon heating from a low-mobility basin, relaxation is slow at low temperatures, so a nonequilibrium bias persists during the measurement and the observation-time-induced crossover appears.
+Upon heating from a low-mobility basin, relaxation is slow at low temperatures, so a non-equilibrium bias persists during the measurement and the observation-time-induced crossover appears.
 By contrast, at high temperature the diffusivity relaxes rapidly and its distribution quickly reaches the stationary form.
-Once equilibrated, subsequent cooling does not regenerate a meaningful nonequilibrium bias; rather, the system tracks the equilibrium distribution quasi-adiabatically at each temperature.
-Therefore the nonequilibrium initial condition required for the crossover is absent in the cooling protocol, and no crossover is expected (see SM for numerical confirmation).
+Once equilibrated, subsequent cooling does not regenerate a meaningful non-equilibrium bias; rather, the system tracks the equilibrium distribution quasi-adiabatically at each temperature.
+Therefore the non-equilibrium initial condition required for the crossover is absent in the cooling protocol, and no crossover is expected.
+To directly test this scenario, we performed simulations using a sequential temperature protocol mimicking heating and cooling experiments.

+In our baseline protocol, at each temperature we imposed the initial condition $r = r_-$ and $x = 0$ independently for every realization.
+Here we instead modify the protocol so that the temperature is varied sequentially while observations are performed.
+The simulation procedure is as follows.
+At the initial temperature $T = T_0$, we set the initial condition at $t = 0$ to be $r = r_-$ and $x = x_0$.
+After evolving the system at $T_0$, we change the temperature to the next value $T = T_1$ without reinitializing $r$ or $x$: the values of $r$ and $x$ at the end of the run at $T_0$ are directly used as the initial condition at $t = 0$ for the simulation at $T_1$.
+Repeating this procedure yields, for a sequentially measured set of $N$ temperatures $\{T_0, T_1, \dots, T_{N-1}\}$, the effective diffusion coefficient defined from the mean-square displacement as

+By choosing the sequence $\{T_0, T_1, \dots, T_{N-1}\}$ in ascending or descending order, we can probe the effect of heating and cooling protocols, respectively.

+Figure~\ref{fig:heating_cooling} shows the temperature dependence of the effective diffusion coefficient obtained from simulations following the protocol described above.
+For the heating protocol, relaxation is slow in the low-temperature regime, so the influence of the non-equilibrium initial condition persists during the measurement and the effective diffusion coefficient exhibits a crossover as a function of temperature.
+Moreover, when the observation time is varied, the temperature at which this crossover occurs shifts, demonstrating the observation-time-induced crossover.

+By contrast, for the cooling protocol, although we impose a non-equilibrium initial condition $r = r_-$ at the starting temperature $T_0$, the diffusivity relaxes rapidly in the high-temperature regime.
+Once the system has equilibrated at high temperature, subsequent cooling does not regenerate a significant non-equilibrium bias; instead, the system quasi-adiabatically follows the equilibrium distribution at each temperature, and the effective diffusion coefficient remains at its equilibrium value throughout the temperature range.

 This scenario suggests an experimental asymmetry: DT should be suppressed, or even absent, under cooling protocols in which the system remains near equilibrium at each temperature.
+More generally, heating and cooling need not follow symmetric relaxation pathways.
+Recent studies have shown that relaxation dynamics can depend strongly on the direction of temperature change, even in the absence of any thermodynamic phase transition \cite{ibanez2024heating,Tejero2025}.